imsanghaar/hackathon_piaic/docs/vla-and-conversational-robotics/humanoid-robot-development.md

 # Humanoid Robot Development and Conversational AI

+Humanoid Robot Development focuses on engineering robots that mimic human form and capabilities, tackling challenges like bipedal locomotion, advanced manipulation, and intuitive human-robot interaction.
+Conversational AI, through technologies like natural language processing and generation, enables these robots to understand and respond to human language, bridging the gap between physical action and intelligent dialogue.
+This section explores the convergence of these fields.

 ## Weeks 11-12: Advanced Humanoid Robot Development

 These weeks consolidate all prior knowledge, focusing on the unique challenges and opportunities presented by humanoid robot development.
 Students will apply their understanding of ROS 2, simulation, and AI perception to engineer robots capable of complex, human-like behaviors.